-Please join us in honoring Huntington’s Disease Awareness Month on May 13, 2021.
-WuXi AppTec is proud to host the “Winning the War on Huntington’s Disease” webinar to raise awareness and increase understanding of this rare and devastating, hereditary neurodegenerative disease.
+In honoring Huntington’s Disease Awareness Month, WuXi AppTec is proud to host the “Winning the War on Huntington’s Disease” webinar to raise awareness and increase understanding of this rare and devastating, hereditary neurodegenerative disease.

 This complimentary webinar is the sixth in WuXi AppTec’s ongoing “Collaborations That Transform” series, where we will convene drug developers, physicians, patients, and advocates to critically examine the state of treatment and care, and how to forge ahead with resilience and collaborative new approaches despite recent setbacks.